-Remember just a few years ago there was those adverts on the London buses, do you remember?
-Partly funded, I think the biggest funder was Richard Dawkins, and they had that sign saying, there's probably no God, so stop worrying and enjoy life.

-Dr. Dawkins wanted something like, there's definitely no God, but they had to get around the Advertising Standards Authority, so they had to say, there's probably no God.
+London buses.
+Do you remember?
+Partly funded.
+I think the biggest funder was Richard Dawkins.
+And they had that sign saying, there's probably no God, so stop worrying and enjoy life.
+Dr. Dawkins wanted something like, there's definitely no God.
+But they had to get around the Advertising Standards Authority.
+So they had to say, there's probably no God.
 So stop worrying and enjoy life.
 Because if there is a God, you can't enjoy life.

-So he was saying, there's no God, but if there is a God, well, he's that kind of nasty whistleblower who ruins your enjoyment.
-So that we must put him aside, we must be free of any thoughts of God if we're going to in any way have a possible chance of enjoying life.
+So he was saying, there's no God.
+But if there is a God, well, he's that kind of nasty whistleblower who ruins your enjoyment.
+So that we must put him aside.

-[5:02] Liberation from God is what we need.
+[27:41] We must be free of any thoughts of God if we're going to in any way have a possible chance of enjoying life.
+Liberation from God is what we need.
 And people like that think that this is a very modern and sophisticated way of thinking.
 But in fact, it's quite the reverse.
 It's as old as time.

 That's been the attitude of human beings all the way back to the Garden of Eden, as the Bible tells us.
 That is precisely the attitude that man exhibited in wanting to throw off the shackles of God and become rulers of their own destiny.
 That's what the serpent promised to man in the beginning.

-Liberty from God.
-That way.
-But in fact, of course, as the Bible tells us, human beings did not reap liberty but bondage.

-bondage to futility and disillusion and decay and despair and, of course, death itself.
+Liberty from God that way.
+But in fact, of course, as the Bible tells us, human beings did not reap liberty, but bondage.
+Bondage to futility and disillusion and decay and despair.
+And of course, death itself.

 And that, Peter says, is what you, dear readers, have inherited from your forefathers.

-[6:08] Whether they were Jewish by background or whether they were Gentile pagans, we all share a common humanity of pitiful futility.
-And that is because, as a human race, we have rejected God and we have resisted God because we have thought of him as the tyrannical whistleblower that we think always will be there to ruin the game of life.

-See, we all want freedom.
+Whether they were Jewish by background or whether they were Gentile pagans, we all share a common humanity of pitiful futility.
+And that is because as a human race, we have rejected God and we have resisted God because we have thought of him as the tyrannical whistleblower that we think always will be there to ruin the game of life.
+We all want freedom.
 We all want autonomy.
 We all want self-determination because we think that we can do it best.
-But the Bible contends that when you reject the truth about God, when you reject the rule of the only true God, then what you reap is not freedom but futility.
+But the Bible contends that when you reject the truth about God, when you reject the rule of the only true God, then what you reap is not freedom, but futility.

-Not liberty but, in fact, bondage.
-Not a game of bountiful beauty but one of bitter brokenness.
-I wonder if you remember a few years ago, just about Christmas, actually, there was a strike, wasn't there, of the football referees.
+Not liberty, but in fact bondage.
+Not a game of bountiful beauty, but one of bitter brokenness.
+I wonder if you remember a few years ago, just about Christmas actually, there was a strike, wasn't there, of the football referees.
 They were all fed up.
 Do you remember?
-Fed up with all the abuse that gets heaped upon them by the terraces, but, above all, fed up with the abuse that was being heaped upon them by football club managers like Alec Ferguson.
+Fed up with all the abuse that gets heaped upon them by the terraces, but above all, fed up with the abuse that was being heaped upon them by football club managers like Alec Ferguson.
 They're always blowing their whistle far too much and ruining my team's game.
 Well, just imagine if the fans on the terraces and the players and the managers, just imagine they got the liberation that they all thought that they wanted.

-[7:44] They just got rid of those referees for good.
-A game without that nasty, whistleblowing referee.
+They just got rid of those referees for good.
+A game without that nasty whistleblowing referee.
 Surely that would be the most beautiful game of all.
 Surely the beautiful game would emerge in all its magic.
 Everyone on the field would have perfect freedom, wouldn't they?
 No whistles, no fouls, no yellow cards, no red cards.